Madaba

 • Aqaba: 300 km, 3 hours and 45 minutes

-Given that there are many travelers who come here daily, there are several places where you can get more information about what to see in Madaba.
-First, the aforementioned Visitors Center, with informative panels, an introductory video about the city, and brochures for tourists.
+Since there are many travelers who come here daily, there are several places where you can expand information about what to see in Madaba.
+First, the aforementioned Visitor Center, with information panels, an introductory video to the city and brochures for tourists.

-The other informative space in Madaba is the office of the Ministry of Tourism and Antiquities, where they provide materials to travelers and explain ongoing archaeological and restoration projects.
+The other information space of Madaba is the office of the Ministry of Tourism and Antiquities, where in addition to providing material to the traveler they explain the archaeological and restoration projects in force.

 Plan your trip to Madaba